The-Osint-Toolbox/Data-Acquisition-OSINT/README.md

 <p align="center">
   <img width="250" height="175" src="https://www.cqcore.uk/wp-content/uploads/2024/06/Screenshot-2024-06-13-122030.png">
 </p>
 <p>You can find links to data acquisition websites.
 Some sites will charge you for their service, however some will also offer a small amount of data for free.
 Always remember to consider what data you are allowed or not allowed to collect.
+These resources are not just for OSINT, they are also for checking your own potentially exposure.
 <br></br>
 Public data and publically available data are two different concepts.
 Within the UK and the US individual local authority areas / states have there own local public data searches available, to many for rme to list here.
 The same is true of many other counteries.
 <br></br>